SUNY Downstate Health Sciences University

 Cornea, External Disease, & Refractive Surgery Service

-University Ophthalmic Consultants provides subspecialty consultation, treatment and surgery in Cornea, External Disease and Refractive Surgery at both University Hospital of Brooklyn and Long Island College Hospital.
+University Ophthalmic Consultants provides subspecialty consultation, treatment and surgery in Cornea, External Disease and Refractive Surgery at University Hospital of Brooklyn.

 Consultations are offered for patients with conjunctival scarring diseases, including chemical burns and Steven Johnson Syndrome; corneal stromal dystrophies and degenerations; corneal endothelial disorders; herpetic disease (HSV, VZV); corneal ulcers; ocular trauma; and keratoconjunctivitis sicca (KCS) or dry eyes.

 Ancillary corneal testing is available either in conjunction with a consult visit or by specific appointment.
-Test results are interpreted by the service's director.
+Test results are interpreted by one of the cornea specialists.

-Tests offered include computerized video pentacam corneal topography; endothelial cell counts; confocal microscopy, corneal pachymetry; pneumotonometry; and anterior segment photography.
+Tests offered include computerized Pentacam corneal tomography, endothelial cell counts, corneal pachymetry, and anterior segment photography.

-Surgical services offered by division specialists include corneal transplantation and keratoprosthesis, plus full range refractive surgery services including RK, PRK, PTK, and LASIK.
+Surgical services offered by division specialists include all types of corneal transplantation and keratoprosthesis, plus a full range of refractive surgery services, including laser in situ keratomileusis (LASIK) and photorefractive keratectomy (PRK).
 No-fee consultations are available to patients wishing to learn if they are promising candidates for refractive surgery.

 For further information, or to make a referral, schedule an appointment or request ancillary testing, please call:

-Kichiemon Asoma, MD – Patients seen at Midwood and Brooklyn Heights
+Jennifer Park, MD – Patients seen at Brooklyn Heights and Midwood